RBVI/chimerax-recipes/mrc/mrc.md

 Opening the data returns a [GridData](https://www.rbvi.ucsf.edu/chimerax/docs/devel/bundles/map/src/map.html#chimerax.map_data.GridData) Python object described in the [ChimeraX Programming Manual](https://www.rbvi.ucsf.edu/chimerax/docs/devel/index.html).

 This example code does not create the [Volume](https://www.rbvi.ucsf.edu/chimerax/docs/devel/bundles/map/src/map.html#chimerax.map.Volume) rendering model so it will not display anything in ChimeraX.
-The above code would just be for data processing tasks rather than visualization.
+The above code would be for data processing tasks rather than visualization.
 To render the model you would open the file in a different way and could access its grid as follows

     from chimerax.map import open_map
     models, message = open_map(session, '/Users/goddard/Downloads/ChimeraX/EMDB/emd_11997.map')
     session.models.add(models)
     v = models[0]	# Volume object
     g = v.data		# GridData object

 Tom Goddard, May 21, 2021